kanohola/CypGEM/README.md

 ## 🚀 Usage

 You can use the provided script `Predict_by_CYP-GEMSite.py` to predict SoMs for new molecules.
 The script handles 3D conformer generation and feature extraction automatically.
+Environment configuration details can be found in env.txt.

 ### Command Example